Timeline of events in Britain's exit from the European Union | Politics

 Dec.
 9 Johnson and von der Leyen hold a dinner meeting in Brussels to see whether the differences can be bridged.
 They don't make a breakthrough but announce negotiations will continue for four more days, setting a Dec.
 13 deadline for a final deal or no-deal decision.
 Dec, 13: Von der Leyen and Johnson say negotiations will continue, vowing to go the “extra mile” to get a deal.

-Dec, 24: The U.K. and EU announce they have struck a provisional agreement, just over a week before the year-end deadline..
+Dec.
+24: The U.K. and EU announce they have struck a deal, just over a week before the year-end deadline, that will allow tariff- and quota-free trade to continue.
+Dec.
+30: EU leaders in Brussels and Johnson in London officially sign the agreement.
+Britain's House of Commons votes its approval with a day to go until the split becomes official on New Year's Eve.

 ALSO READ